Lake Charles Memorial has been at the forefront of

 and other hip conditions with minimal recovery time.

-Physicians are board certified or eligible by the American Board of Orthopaedic
+Our physicians are board certified or eligible by the American Board of

-Surgery and have received sub-specialty fellowship training in hip reconstructive
+Orthopaedic Surgery and many have received sub-specialty fellowship training

-surgery.
-Treatment options encompass hip reconstructive surgery and replacement,
+in hip reconstructive surgery.
+Treatment options encompass hip reconstructive

 Many hip problems may be treatable without surgery.
 The Hip Center of Louisiana